CreeperLin/System2019/README.md

 - kernel.img: image of boot partition
 - loader.bin: compiled bootloader
 - loader.asm: decompilation of bootloader
+- pintos.sh: wrapper script for running pintos

-to run simulation (here using Bochs and no VGA), run
+to run pintos in simulation (here using Bochs and no VGA), run

-    pintos -v --bochs -- -q run <testcase_name>
+    pintos -v --bochs

-to debug the kernel, run
+to run all the tests and see your grade, run

-    pintos -v --bochs --gdb -- -q run <testcase_name>
+    make check

+to run a single test, make the '.result' file from 'build/', e.g.

+    make tests/threads/alarm-multiple.result

+or use the wrapper script provided

+    ./pintos.sh run alarm-multiple

+to debug a single test,

+    make tests/threads/alarm-multiple.result PINTOSOPTS='--gdb' VERBOSE=1

+or use the wrapper script provided

+    ./pintos.sh debug alarm-multiple

-in a new terminal under 'build/', run
+in a new terminal still under 'build/', run

     pintos-gdb kernel.o

-in the gdb prompt, run
+and in the gdb prompt, run

     debugpintos

 the gdb is now connected to the kernel

-to run all the tests and see your grade, run

-    make grade

 ### Projects